Blue on Blue (Leigh Nash album)

 Blue on Blue is Leigh Nash's debut solo album and consists of pop songs.
 Nash began working on the album a year after Sixpence None the Richer disbanded.
-Produced by Pierre Marchand who is best known for his collaborations with Sarah McLachlan.
+The album was produced by Pierre Marchand, who is best known for his collaborations with Sarah McLachlan.

 "My Idea of Heaven" was released to US radio on the July 14, 2006.
 A video was also made to accompany the song.

 Critical and commercial response

 The album met mixed to positive reviews upon release.
 Nash's vocals, lyrics and music direction were lauded.
 Blue on Blue was criticized mainly because of the songs not being as immediately appealing as the ones released by Sixpence None the Richer.
 Collaborators on this album are Sixpence bandmate Matt Slocum, and the songwriting/production team of Rick Nowels and Billy Steinberg.